-In the town of Kota, Rajasthan Dussehra is celebrated with great fanfare and pomp with a yearly Mela held for days and visited by lakhs of people with full enthusiasm.
+In the town of Kota, Rajasthan Dussehra is celebrated with great fanfare and pomp.
+A yearly Mela held for days and visited by lakhs of people with full enthusiasm.
 Kota Dussehra Mela is the Dussehra festival fair organized in the month of October in Kota, Rajasthan, India.
-On the occasion, a fair is organized which starts on the first day of Navratri and goes on till a day before Dhanteras festival which marks the beginning of Deepawali.
+On the occasion, a fair is organized which starts on the first day of Navratri and goes on till a day before Dhanteras.
+Dhanteras festival marks the beginning of Deepawali.
 During the fair at Kota prominent artists from all over India participate in various cultural performances.

 The exclusiveness of the Kota Dussehra lies in its tall demon effigies.
 The demon king Ravana effigy as tall as 75 feet and above is set ablaze along with the effigies of Meghnad and Kumbhakarna which symbolize the victory of good over evil.
 Arrows of fire are shot at these effigies, which are stuffed with firecrackers.
 The result is a deafening blast, and an explosion of sound and light enhanced by the shouts of merriment and triumph of the spectators.